-The Curia Vista database of parliamentary proceedings contains details of items of business dealt with by the National Council and the Council of States from the 45th legislature period onwards, i.e. from the winter session of 1995.
+Curia Vista contains details of items of business from the Curia database of parliamentary proceedings and the former Swissbase database.
+Curia contains all items of business dealt with by the National Council and the Council of States from the 45th legislature period onwards, i.e. from the winter session of 1995.
 In contrast to other types of business, items relating to question time were only added to the database from the winter session of 1999.

 Indicating the number of an item is the most simple and reliable way in which to find information on a given issue of parliamentary business. e.g. 01.082.